Home

 Hornet nest

-Take a picture of the site and the bees if you can, so we can assess the job.
+If possible, take pictures of the bees and the site so we can assess the situation before arrival.

 Open hive build by feral honeybees